 Weight management and satiety

-These compounds increase satiety and reduce appetite, making you feel fuller for longer and thereby lowering your overall calorie intake.
+These compounds increase satiety and reduce appetite, making an individual feel fuller for longer and so lowering overall calorie intake.

 Increasing iron absorption

-Fennel is an excellent source of vitamin C. Collagen, the skin's support system, relies on vitamin C as an essential nutrient that works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
+Raw fennel is an excellent source of vitamin C. Vitamin C is essential to collagen, the support system of the skin, and also works as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.